Nikon 1 series

 The Nikon 1 series is a line of mirrorless interchangeable lens cameras from Nikon, originally announced on 21 September 2011.
 The cameras utilized Nikon 1-mount lenses, and featured 1" CX format sensors.
 The FT-1 adapter was available, which allowed Nikon 1 users to mount nearly all Nikon F-mount lenses, with significant limitations on non-autofocus lenses and autofocus lenses without an internal focusing motor.

+When it was announced in 2011, Nikon released: